SPMIC-UoN/NFACT/docs/nfact_decomp_details.rst

     Path to output directory

 Decomposition inputs:
+  -G, --gpu
+    Use GPU for NMF decomposition
   -s, --seeds
     Absolute path to a text file of seed(s) used in nfact_pp/probtrackx.
 If used nfact_pp this is the seeds_for_decomp.txt in the nfact_pp directory.
   -r, --roi
     Absolute path to a text file containing the absolute path ROI(s) paths to restrict seeding to (e.g. medial wall masks).
 This is not needed if seeds are not surfaces.
     If used nfact_pp then this is the roi_for_decomp.txt file in the nfact_pp directory.
   -m, --matrix
     Absolute path to a previously averaged group folder.
-NFACT will use this matrix, average_matrix2, coords_for_fdt_matrix2 and tract_space_coords and lookup_tractspace.nii.gz files in the decomposition.
+NFACT will use this matrix, average_matrix2, coords_for_fdt_matrix2, tract_space_coords and lookup_tractspace.nii.gz files in the decomposition.
   -f, --config_file
     Absolute path to a configuration file.
 Congifuration file provides available hyperparameters for ICA and NMF.
     Use nfact_config -D to create a config file.
 Please see sckit learn documentation for NMF and FASTICA for further details